Fragtality/Fenix2GSX/README.md

 [Programs]
 RunIf1=READY,KILL,X:\PATH\YOU\USED\Fenix2GSX.exe
 ```
 The ini-File is in the Folder where FSUIPC was installed to, remember to change the Path to the Binary.
-If there are multiple RunIf-Entries, make sure they are numbered uniquely and that the [Programs] Section only exists once.<br/>
+If there are multiple RunIf-Entries, make sure they are numbered uniquely and that the [Programs] Section only exists once.<br/><br/>
-When starting it manually (or by other means), either start it before MSFS or when MSFS is in the Main Menu.<br/>
+When starting it manually (or by other means), either start it **before MSFS** or when MSFS is in the **Main Menu**.<br/><br/>
 When starting it by other means, please ensure the Working Directory is set correctly (to the Path where the Binary is).
+If the Working Directory is not set correctly by your choosen Variant (e.g. exe.xml), then set the Working Directory with the "path" Command Line Switch:
+`X:\PATH\YOU\USED\Fenix2GSX.exe -path "X:\PATH\YOU\USED"`

 <br/><br/>